 Biographical information regarding each director nominee and his or her qualifications to serve as a director is set forth on the succeeding pages.
 The year shown as election as a director is the year that the director was first elected as a director of Sempra Energy.
 Unless otherwise indicated, each director has held his or her principal occupation or other positions with the same or predecessor organizations for at least the last five years.
-In addition, the following chart summarizes the tenure of our board.
-As reflected in the chart, our board has an average tenure of 7.7 years, with over 60 percent of our directors having served less than eight years.
+In addition, the following chart summarizes the tenure of our directors standing for election.
+As reflected in the chart, our board has an average tenure of 8.5 years, with 63 percent of our directors standing for election having served eight years or less.